Zoonotic Diseases - Is your family safe, can you catch a disease from your cat?

 If you are scratched or bitten, was the area with soap and water right away and administer first aid.
 If you are concerned, contact your family physician.

 See your veterinarian regularly and make sure you and your pet are protected from zoonoses and other threats in your geographical area.
 Many zoonotic diseases are prevented by vaccination.
 Vaccines are now available for leptospirosis, Lyme disease, rabies and giardia.
-In addition, twice a year wellness exams can detect and treat zoonotic infections before they become serious, or are transmitted to other pets or people.
+In addition, twice per year wellness exams can detect and treat zoonotic infections before they become serious, or are transmitted to other pets or people.